Anthropic SDK Cracks EU Vertex Routing, Kills File Data Bug

 The signal to watch over the next twelve weeks is not v0.94.0 itself.
 Watch whether Anthropic follows this with additional EU-specific additions across the rest of the platform stack: logging destination options, model availability in dedicated EU inference endpoints, and compliance documentation that speaks to what a legal procurement team actually asks.
 If those follow in the next two or three releases, EU enterprise distribution is a deliberate push.
 If this Vertex routing commit sits alone in the changelog for a quarter, it was one team's request that cleared the bar and nothing more.

-For the file data fix: if intermittent file processing failures have been appearing in your production logs, test against v0.94.0 and see whether the pattern changes.
-That is your twelve-week check.
+For the file data fix: if intermittent file processing failures have been appearing in your production logs, test against v0.94.0 and see whether the pattern changes, your twelve-week check, right there.
 A failure mode that disappears on upgrade was a failure mode you now know the name of.

 Sources